ballerina-platform/nballerina/README.md

 *   generating LLVM IR from BIR
 *   semantic subtyping.

-There is an earlier project which was called nBallerina.
+There is an earlier project that was called nBallerina.
 It took a different approach: a backend written in C++, which read serialized BIR from the jBallerina frontend.
-This is archived in the [nballerina-cpp](https://github.com/ballerina-platform/nballerina-cpp) repository.
+This is in the [nballerina-cpp](https://github.com/ballerina-platform/nballerina-cpp) repository and is no longer being developed.

 ## Structure